Marco-Cheng/marco-cheng.github.io/content/project/crowdsourcing-work-as-mining-a-decentralized-computing-paradigm/index.md

   focal_point: Smart
   preview_only: false
 ---
 It's a work on how to utilize the mining power of PoW blockchain to reduce energy waste without sacrificing security or decentralization.

-Will be available soon...
+In submission now.